ddns-so/docs/README.md

     "cost": "0",  // cost
-    "expiryDate": "2032-05-04 05:50:24 +0800",  // Indicates the expiration time of the query domain name "registrationDate": "2020-02-07 02:23:40 +0800",  // Indicates the registration time of the query domain name "records": {
+    "expiryDate": "2032-05-04 05:50:24 +0800",  // Indicates the expiration time of the query domain name "registrationDate": "2020-02-07 02:23:40 +0800",  // Indicates the registration time of the query domain name
+    //
+    // The following records are all from figure1 "records": {
       // contenthash
       "contenthash": "0xe3010170122022fb6413aa794d5eb7a3906655f50f5ac41cbdd7933bc277f7192c9e2177c792",